Viral eukaryogenesis

-Viral eukaryogenesis is the hypothesis that the cell nucleus of eukaryotic life forms evolved from a large DNA virus in a form of endosymbiosis within a methanogenic archaeon or a bacterium.
+Viral eukaryogenesis is the hypothesis that the cell nucleus of eukaryotic life forms evolved from a large DNA virus in a form of endosymbiosis within an archaeon or a bacterium.
 The virus later evolved into the eukaryotic nucleus by acquiring genes from the host genome and eventually usurping its role.
 The hypothesis was first proposed by Philip Bell in 2001 and was further popularized with the discovery of large, complex DNA viruses (such as Mimivirus) that are capable of protein biosynthesis.

 Viral eukaryogenesis has been controversial for several reasons.
 For one, it is sometimes argued that the posited evidence for the viral origins of the nucleus can be conversely used to suggest the nuclear origins of some viruses.
 Secondly, this hypothesis has further inflamed the longstanding debate over whether viruses are living organisms.

 Hypothesis

 The viral eukaryogenesis hypothesis posits that eukaryotes are composed of three ancestral elements: a viral component that became the modern nucleus; a prokaryotic cell (an archaeon according to the eocyte hypothesis) which donated the cytoplasm and cell membrane of modern cells; and another prokaryotic cell (here bacterium) that, by endocytosis, became the modern mitochondrion or chloroplast.

 In 2006, researchers suggested that the transition from RNA to DNA genomes first occurred in the viral world.
 A DNA-based virus may have provided storage for an ancient host that had previously used RNA to store its genetic information (such host is called ribocell or ribocyte).
 Viruses may initially have adopted DNA as a way to resist RNA-degrading enzymes in the host cells.
 Hence, the contribution from such a new component may have been as significant as the contribution from chloroplasts or mitochondria.
 Following this hypothesis, archaea, bacteria, and eukaryotes each obtained their DNA informational system from a different virus.
-In the original paper it was also an RNA cell at the origin of eukaryotes, but eventually more complex, featuring RNA processing.
-Although this is in contrast to nowadays's more probable eocyte hypothesis, viruses seem to have contributed to the origin of all three domains of life ('out of virus hypothesis').
+In the original paper, it was also an RNA cell at the origin of eukaryotes, but eventually more complex, featuring RNA processing.
+Although this is in contrast to nowadays' more probable eocyte hypothesis, viruses seem to have contributed to the origin of all three domains of life ('out of virus hypothesis').
 It has also been suggested that telomerase and telomeres, key aspects of eukaryotic cell replication, have viral origins.
 Further, the viral origins of the modern eukaryotic nucleus may have relied on multiple infections of archaeal cells carrying bacterial mitochondrial precursors with lysogenic viruses.